PRICING YOUR PROPERTY

 There is a right time for the two parties to meet, but it may not be at first viewing.
 The Buyer needs to be able to visualize your house as their home.
 This can be difficult when you are around reminding them it is still your property.

-Location Moves will be pleased to show people around your home and will know when to leave them alone to look and talk by themselves.
-Work with Location Moves to approach negotiations positively and with a win-win frame of mind.
+Prime Realty Marbella will be pleased to show people around your home and will know when to leave them alone to look and talk by themselves.
+Work with Prime realty Marbella to approach negotiations positively and with a win-win frame of mind.

 RECEIVING AN OFFER

 When receiving an offer, there are some buyers who will negotiate with a seller to the very end and others who will be less difficult.

 An asking price is not necessarily going to be the sales price at the end of the day.
 It is considered suicide for a seller to ask his last price, due to the fact that most buyers want to feel they are winning in a negotiation to purchase, regardless of the asking price.

 So, experience dictates that the intelligent seller should build a reasonable margin for negotiation into his asking price.